Generative Models as a Data Source for Multiview Representation Learning: Method

 \subsection{Creating views with $T_{\mathbf{x}}$ and $T_{\mathbf{z}}$}

 We refer to transformations as ``views" of the data (either real or fake).
-For pixel space transformations, $T_{\mathbf{x}}$, many options have been previously proposed, and in our experiments we choose the transforms from SimCLR~\cite{chen2020simple} as they are currently standard and effective.
-Our framework of course could be updated with better transforms as they are developed in future work.
+Figure \ref{fig:bibiggan_samples} shows different views generated according to all the following methods.
+For pixel-space transformations, $T_{\mathbf{x}}$, many options have been previously proposed, and in our experiments we choose the transformations from SimCLR~\citep{chen2020simple} as they are currently standard and effective.
+Our framework could be updated with better transformations as they are developed in future work.

-Our work is the first, to our knowledge, to explore latent space transformations, $T_{\mathbf{z}}$, for contrastive representation learning.
+Our work is the first, to our knowledge, to explore latent-space transformations, $T_{\mathbf{z}}$, for contrastive representation learning.
 Therefore, we focus our analysis on studying the properties of $T_{\mathbf{z}}$ and explore the following options: